-Although there are no known reports of malicious activity on, or control of, the Filecoin Network, it is believed that certain mining pools may have exceeded the 50% threshold on the Filecoin Network.
-The crossing of the 50% threshold indicates a greater risk that a single mining pool could exert authority over the validation of FIL transactions, and this risk is heightened if over 50% of the processing power on the network falls within the jurisdiction of a single governmental authority.
-If network participants, including the core developers and the administrators of mining pools, do not act to ensure greater decentralization of FIL mining processing power, the feasibility of a malicious actor obtaining control of the processing power on the Filecoin Network will increase, which may adversely affect the value of the Shares.
+If groups of coordinating or connected processing power that together have more than any control thresholds applicable to Near Network, they could exert authority over the processing of NEAR transactions.
+This risk is heightened if the processing power on the network within the jurisdiction of a single governmental authority exceeds those thresholds.
+If network participants, including the core developers and the administrators of processing power, do not act to ensure greater decentralization of the network, the feasibility of a malicious actor obtaining control of the Near Network will increase, which may adversely affect the value of the Shares.